lazysquirrellabs/blog/_posts/2015-10-22-unity-serialization-part-3-scriptable-objects.md

 author: Matheus Amazonas
 categories: jekyll update
 ---
 This post is part of a series about Unity serialization.
-Click [here]({{ site.post3 }}){:target="_blank"} for part 1: how it works and examples or click [here]({{ site.post4 }}){:target="_blank"} for part 2: defining a serializable type.
+Click [here]({{ site.post3 }}) for part 1: how it works and examples or click [here]({{ site.post4 }}) for part 2: defining a serializable type.

-On the [last article]({{ site.post4 }}){:target="_blank"}, we learnt how we can define our own serializable types and discovered some problems that can emerge from it.
+On the [last article]({{ site.post4 }}), we learnt how we can define our own serializable types and discovered some problems that can emerge from it.
 One solution (although not ideal) to our problems is Scriptable Objects.
 These objects have two major uses: saving and storing data in the Editor and saving and storing data as an asset.
 According to the documentation, they are optimized and can store huge portions of data.
 There are a few singularities about Scriptable Objects and we will discuss them on the following paragraphs.

 # Defining and Creating